palawatsupharerk/palawatsupharerk.github.io/README.md

 To help you understand what modeling process is, here's a simplified step-by-step breakdown of how to create a predictive model.

+1. Formulate the problem
-1. Clean your data
+2. Clean your data
-2. Identify features or feature engineering
+3. Identify features or feature engineering
-3. Select algorithm
+4. Select algorithm
-4. Create and validate your model
+5. Create and validate your model
-5. Generate insights and data visualization
+6. Generate insights and data visualization

+# Part I - Formulate the problem
+The first step in machine learning is to decide what you want to predict, which is known as the 'lable' or 'target answer'.
+Investing time in deciding which target makes most sense for you to predict will save you from building models that don't answer your question.

-# Part I - Clean Your Data
+# Part II - Clean Your Data
 Remove inaccurate or irrelevant information from your dataset.
 Incorrect data can lead to false conclusions when you're modeling.

 ## A Few Commandments of Data Validation